 Some years ago, the CBC invited to me to create a five-minute story to be read on air.
-I dumped the first effort, but here it is anyway, followed by an almost entirely different take, hopefully more successful.read more →
+I dumped the first effort, but here it is anyway, followed by an almost entirely different take, that ultimately made it to the airwaves.read more →

 November 18th 2020